 DAY 6 - 8 KYOTO, JAPAN

 Kyoto was one of my highlights of the trip.
 From the Temples, to hikes, to high tea, it offers a little bit of everything.
 My main tip would be to RENT ELECTRIC BIKES!
-We had a blast riding bikes through the city and we were able to cover a lot of ground!
+It is such a blast riding bikes through the city and you are able to cover a lot of ground!

-- The hotel we stayed in is no longer there, we stayed near Yasaka Shrine which is in a busier area.
+- The hotel I stayed in is no longer there, near Yasaka Shrine which is in a busier area.
 Lots of restaurants and shops steps from your door.
 I personally liked the Western side of Kyoto the best, but it is less busy.
 Check out TripAdvisor for lots of great hotels in any area of Kyoto!